LaxmanChaudhary1/Machine-and-Deep-Learning-Practice-With-Python-Repository/README.md

 - `code/`: This directory contains Python code files organized by topics or projects.
 - `data/`: You can store datasets or data files used in the code here (if applicable).
-- `notebooks/`: Jupyter notebooks for experiments, explanations, or visualizations.
+- `notebooks/`: Jupyter/python notebooks for experiments, explanations, or visualizations.
 - `resources/`: Any additional resources like PDFs of relevant book chapters or reference materials.

 ## Table of Contents